Joy, who has short blonde hair, standing in front of a grassy field

 I’ve been living with secondary breast cancer for 10 years

 I was initially diagnosed with primary breast cancer, aged 38, at the end of 1998.
-I had a mastectomy and chemotherapy as part of a drug trial.
+I had a and as part of a drug trial.
 I was monitored for 10 years and discharged in 2009.

 Two years later, I was diagnosed with secondaries in my left lung.
 My cancer was identified as ER+ and HER2+ so I received trastuzumab (Herceptin) and hormone therapies, plus radiotherapy on my lung followed by surgery.